I486

 The Intel 486, officially named i486 and also known as 80486, is a microprocessor introduced in 1989.
 It is a higher-performance follow-up to the Intel 386.
 It represents the fourth generation of binary compatible CPUs following the 8086 of 1978, the Intel 80286 of 1982, and 1985's i386.

 It was the first tightly-pipelined (Note: Simple instructions spend only a single clock cycle at each pipeline stage.) x86 design as well as the first x86 chip to include more than one million transistors.
 It offered a large on-chip cache and an integrated floating-point unit.
 When it was announced, the initial performance was originally published between 15 and 20 VAX MIPS, between 37,000 and 49,000 dhrystones per second, and between 6.1 and 8.2 double-precision megawhetstones per second for both 25 and 33 MHz version.
 A typical 50 MHz i486 executes 41 million instructions per second Dhrystone MIPS and SPEC integer rating of 27.9.
 It is approximately twice as fast as the i386 or i286 per clock cycle.
 The i486's improved performance is thanks to its five-stage pipeline with all stages bound to a single cycle.
 The enhanced FPU unit on the chip was significantly faster than the i387 FPU per cycle.
 The i387 FPU was a separate, optional math coprocessor installed in a motherboard socket alongside the i386.

-The i486 was succeeded by the original Pentium.
-Orders were discontinued for the i486 on March 30, 2007 and the last shipments were on September 28, 2007.
+The i486 was succeeded as the series flagship by the original Pentium in 1993 while the Celeron took over as the low-end series in 1998.
+Orders were discontinued for the i486 on March 30, 2007, and the last shipments were on September 28, 2007.